-E2.6.1 YCWA's Proposed Condition TE1: Monitor Water Temperatures Downstream of Narrows 2 Powerhouse41
+E2.6.1 YCWA's Proposed Condition TE1: Monitor Water Temperatures Downstream of Narrows 2 Powerhouse34

-Licensee shall, in the first 90 days of the new license term, install, maintain in proper functioning condition, and operate three water temperature monitoring recorders, one each at a suitable site at or near the following locations in the Yuba River: 1) the existing USGS Smartsville streamflow gaging station (USGS Gaging Station1141800); 2) the existing USGS Marysville streamflow gaging station (USGS Gaging Station 1142100); and 3) in the pool upstream of Daguerre Point Dam.
+Licensee shall, in the first 90 days of the new license term, install, maintain in proper functioning condition, and operate five water temperature monitoring recorders, one each at a suitable site at or near the following locations in the Yuba River: 1) the existing USGS Smartsville streamflow gaging station (USGS Gaging Station1141800); 2) the existing USGS Marysville streamflow gaging station (USGS Gaging Station 1142100); 3) in the pool upstream of Daguerre Point Dam; and two loggers in the Feather River, one upstream and one downstream of the confluence with the Yuba River, to be located at existing USGS streamflow gaging stations.
 Each recorder shall be placed in the active channel and monitor water temperature on an hourly basis, and shall have a minimum accuracy of $\pm 0.2^{\circ}$ Celsius.
 Licensee shall download water temperature data at least every 3 months, perform a quality assurance/quality control review of the data, and post the reviewed hourly water temperature data to a publically available website within 30 days of downloading the data.

-Rationale Statement in Support of YCWA's Condition TE2.
+Rationale Statement in Support of YCWA's Condition TE1.
 YCWA has collected water temperature data for the Yuba River downstream of Narrows 2 Powerhouse for several years as required by SWRCB decisions and orders.
 These data have been useful in many venues, particularly the Monitoring and Evaluation studies conducted as part of the Yuba Accord.
 YCWA proposes to continue this data collection.